litmuschaos/chaos-exporter/README.md

 - The exporter is tied to a Chaosengine custom resource, which, in-turn is associated with a given application deployment.

-- The exporter is typically deployed as a to to the Litmus Experiment Runner container in the engine-runner pod, but can be launched as a separate deployment as well.
+- The exporter is typically deployed as a sidecar to the Litmus Experiment Runner container in the engine-runner pod, but can be launched as a separate deployment as well.